Claim: London police are warning against using the Underground, citing the threat of an imminent terrorist attack.

 PLEASE BE CAREFUL TRAVELLING

-The Metropolitan Police has put up a web page to keep the public informed regarding news about the suicide bombings of 7 July 2005 that took place on London's transit system.
-Updates on the investigation can be found by following the latest press conference link offered on that page.
+The Metropolitan Police put up a web page to keep the public informed regarding news about the suicide bombings of

-No mention appears on the Metropolitan Police's web site of a warning against further terrorist activity involving that city's subway system.
-The only warning that does appear on that site touts the Metropolitan Police's "Life Savers" anti-terrorist hotline and dates to 22 March 2004.
-It asks the public to be vigilant and report the unusual when they encounter it.
+No mention appeared on the Metropolitan Police's web site of a warning against further terrorist activity involving that city's subway system.
+The only warning that did appear on that site touted the Metropolitan Police's "Life Savers" anti-terrorist hotline and dates to

-In response to the rumor, on 15 July the Metropolitan Police issued an express denial: "We are not aware of any specific threat at this time."
-Following the circulation of e-mails claiming another attack was imminent, Scotland Yard stressed it was not aware of any specific threat to London.
+In response to the rumor, on 15 July 2005 the Metropolitan Police issued an express denial: "We are not aware of any specific threat at this time."
+Following the circulation of